Where to stay in Prague? 5 Best Places to Stay (+ areas to avoid!)

 Prague is great fun!

-Prague is divided into a total of 22 numbered districts – the larger the number, the further away from the center.
+Prague is divided into a total of 22 numbered districts – the larger the number, the further away from the centre.

 In general, all areas in Prague are safe and secure to stay in, so it mostly depends on what you want to experience while in the Czech capital.